 Representation of creditors and bidders in connection with numerous 363 sales transactions involving banks and thrifts

 Representation of banks in transactions involving the sale or purchase of secured loan portfolios

 Representation of private equity funds in connection with investments in acquisition vehicles focused on acquiring assets and deposits of failed depository institutions using a shelf-charter structure

-Representation of private equity funds in connection with investments in financial services businesses including an investment in an asset management business with significant regulated trust operations
+Representation of private equity funds in connection with investments in financial services businesses including investments in asset management businesses and regulated trust operations

-Representation of a bank holding company in connection with its reorganization after the failure of its bank subsidiary
+Representation of bank holding companies in connection with their reorganization after the failure of its bank subsidiary

-Representation of a money center bank in connection with the restructuring of credit facilities to financially distressed bank and thrift holding companies
+Representation of money center banks in connection with the restructuring of credit facilities to financially distressed bank and thrift holding companies

 Memberships & Affiliations